 You can pay for core SEO skills (like copy optimisation and title tag, for example) and other marketing and business skills, like writing, web design, creativity, people and project management.

-That said, here are the key skills for an SEO consultant:
+That said, here are the key duties and responsibilities for an SEO consultant and Manager:

-- Ability to conduct keywords and topics research
+- Ability to regularly conduct keywords and topics research

 - Optimise content and boost existing pages for search engines